tlantermarketing/tbb-hugo/site/content/post/lifeboost-medium-roast-coffee-review-is-this-delicious-low-acid-coffee-worth-the-price.md

   Worth The Price?"
 slug: lifeboost-medium-roast-coffee-review
 date: 2020-12-07T00:33:12.053Z
-description: Lifeboost is a relatively visible online coffee brand, with a high price tag and some unusual health claims.
-But above all, is the coffee any good?
+description: "**Lifeboost** is a relatively visible online coffee brand, with a high price tag and some unusual health claims.
+But above all, is the coffee any good?"
 image: img/IMG_20200910_151249955-rotated.jpg
 ---
 Coffee may be the healthiest part of your diet.